maguea/firstProjectPEMDAS/README.md

 # firstProjectPEMDAS
 Terminal calculator that solves basic equations in PEMDAS order

-Instructions: Program will ignore white space, and correct minor misinputs.
+Instructions: Program will ignore white space, and correct minor misinputs.\n Program Syntax:
-Program Syntax:
    '(' to begin a parnethesis, ')' to close parenthesis '^' for power of